curityio/kubernetes-logaggregation-elasticsearch/README.md

 ## 5. Run Live Analysis

-Sign in to Kibana using the following credentials:
+Sign in to Kibana with the following details and access log data from Dev Tools.

 - URL: `https://logs.testcluster.example/app/dev_tools#/console`
 - User: elastic
 - Password: Password1

-Then access logs in close to real time, to enable the best troubleshooting and analysis.\
+Use logs in close to real time, to enable the best troubleshooting and analysis.\
-For example, run Lucene or SQL queries to operate on the log data and filter on fields in the JSON log data:
+For example, run Lucene or SQL queries to operate on the log data and filter on fields in the JSON log data.

 ```bash
 GET curity-system*/_search